NikiforovAll/keycloak-authorization-services-dotnet/docs/authorization/protected-resource-builder.md

 Basically, you can define *Group-level* protected resources and *Endpoint-level* protected resources.

 > [!NOTE]
-> 💡 `RequireProtectedResource` is extension method over `IEndpointConventionBuilder` it means you can use it outside of Minimal API.
+> 💡 `RequireProtectedResource` is extension method over `IEndpointConventionBuilder`.
+It means you can use it outside of Minimal API.
 E.g.: MVC, RazorPages, etc. Here is the original design document: <https://github.com/NikiforovAll/keycloak-authorization-services-dotnet/issues/87>

-## Multiple resources
+## Multiple Resources

 You are not limited to use single resource: